sirmacik/trustcrypto.github.io/pages/mydoc/features.md

 *   Hold button #3 for 5+ seconds to lock OnlyKey.
 *   Hold button #6 for 5+ seconds to put OnlyKey in config mode - See [config mode](https://docs.crp.to/security.html#config-mode) for more information.

+**ONLYKEY DUO ONLY**

+*   Hold button #1 for 10+ seconds to put OnlyKey DUO in config mode - See [config mode](https://docs.crp.to/security.html#config-mode) for more information.
+*   Hold button #1 for 10+ seconds to put OnlyKey DUO in config mode, then  Hold button #3 for 20+ seconds to perform restore OnlyKey DUO to factory defaults.

 {% include links.html %}